 Try the Cadillac and the Reformer at Sheppard Method Pilates

 Whether you want to utilize suspension in your Pilates practice or enjoy the benefits of a moving platform, Sheppard Method Pilates has the equipment and the classes for you.
-Our Los Angeles Pilates instructors have the knowledge and experience to build your perfect Pilates workout.
+Our Westwood Pilates instructors have the knowledge and experience to build your perfect Pilates workout.

-Contact our Pilates team at Sheppard Method Pilates in Los Angeles to learn the difference between the Cadillac and the Reformer and how they can both be great additions to your Pilates practice.
+Contact our Pilates team at Sheppard Method Pilates in Westwood to learn the difference between the Cadillac and the Reformer and how they can both be great additions to your Pilates practice.
 Call today to schedule a class with a member of our team.